Are you trying to find love in Missouri?

 There are many reasons for that, including financial and cultural.
 And, we suspect smartphones and social media has a lot to do with it, too.
 After all, we’re all a lot more distracted these days.

 If you live in Missouri, there’s a pretty good chance there are a lot of singles in your area.
 The Show Me State ranks in the top 10 when it comes to number of people over the age of 18 who aren’t married, or in a serious relationship.
 That’s great news for people looking for their match.

 So, where are the best cities for singles in Missouri?
 We’ve got the answers here.

-These are the best cities for singles in Missouri.
+These are the best cities for singles in Missouri for 2019.
 Try not to jump in the car with a dozen roses:

 Read on below to see how we crunched the numbers and how each city ranked.
 If you live in or really close to one of these cities, and you’re single, you should probably get out more often.
 And stop staring at your phone.
 Just sayin’.

 The most boring place in Missouri?
-That would be Wildwood.
+That would be Eureka.